anjali-vaish/responsive-animated-website/README.md

 ---

-Enjoy exploring and contributing to Duo Studio Website! 🚀
+Enjoy exploring and contributing to Duo Studio Website clone! 🚀
 ```

-This format ensures that you can directly insert this markdown into your README.md file, maintaining all the formatting and structural elements necessary for a clean and informative GitHub page.